MirrorYuChen/workflow-ai/README.md

          ↓
     ┌───────────┐
-    │ Chat Task │ // send all the context and results │  to LLMs  │ // multi round by memory module └───────────┘
+    │ Chat Task │ // send all the context and results │  to LLMs  │ // multi round supported by memory module └───────────┘
          ↓
   👩‍💻 extract()